carmoandre/carmoandre/README.md

 ## Welcome, take a sit and let's talk

--   🔭 I’m currently working on complete my university degree.
+-   🔭 I’m currently working on complete my second university degree.
 -   🌱 I’m currently learning how to improve my full-stack development skills
 -   👯 I’m looking to collaborate on social matters using tech
 -   🤔 I’m looking for help with get a job where wellness and mind health really matters.